Air Temperatures – The following maximum temperatures (F) were recorded across the state of Hawaii Sunday:

 Spotty showers falling locally at times, a few will be

-heavy with a thunderstorm possible
+heavy with a thunderstorm possible…lasting into

 the night